 The department also employs students as tutors, lab assistants, paper graders, and as research assistants.

 Finally, majors in the department develop close relationships with departmental faculty not only through their academic work, but also at picnics and other special events.

 Many Carleton mathematics and mathematics/statistics students participate in summer research programs (REU's), internships (for instance, at the Mayo Clinic in Rochester, Minnesota) or other enrichment programs (Carleton's Summer Mathematics Program for Women, George Washington University's Summer Program for Women).
 In addition, many students spend a term in Hungary on the Budapest Semester in Mathematics program.

 Since mathematics plays such a key role in the physical, biological, and social sciences, Calculus I, Calculus II, and Calculus III are all useful to students who plan careers in these areas.
 Diagnostic examinations are available during New Student Week to assist students in deciding at which level they should enter the calculus sequence.
 The department offers a course, Calculus with Review, for those students who require extra preparation.

 Courses in probability and statistics are offered at several levels.
-For instance, Statistics: Concepts and Controversies, and Introduction to Statistics are of special interest to students seeking quantitative literacy in the social sciences or for students majoring in geology, biology, or economics.
-Two upper level courses, Probability Theory and Introduction to Statistical Inference, combine a rigorous introduction to probability and statistics with data analysis.
+For instance, Statistics: Concepts and Controversies is of special interest to students seeking quantitative literacy, and Introduction to Statistics is useful (or required) for many majors, including the social sciences, biology, environmental studies or economics.
+Applied Regression Analysis is a data intensive course covering modeling with multiple regression and logistic regression.
+Two upper level courses, Probability Theory and Introduction to Statistical Inference, combine a thorough introduction to probability and statistics with data analysis and computing with R.